Parliamentary staffer stood down after historic assault allegation

-A member of parliamentary staff has been stood down after a historic allegation of assault.
+A member of parliamentary staff has been stood down after a historic allegation of assault, Speaker Trevor Mallard says.

+A formal complaint was laid with the general manager of Parliamentary Service about the person after Mallard's radio interview this morning.

+"I am satisfied that the Parliamentary Service has removed a threat to the safety of women working the parliamentary complex.

-Speaker Trevor Mallard thanked the staff member who had come forward in a "traumatic time" not only for that individual, but for other women who were involved.
+"I want to thank the staff member [who laid the complaint] who has come forward ....
+This is obviously a very traumatic time for that individual, and will also be the case for other individuals, other women, who are involved."

-He said victims of assault should contact police or the Parliamentary Service general manager.
+He encouraged anyone who had been assaulted to ring the Safe to Talk line - 0800 044 334 - or contact police or the Parliamentary Service general manager.

 "My appeal to the media is to let the process run and take care not to further traumatise either this woman or other women."